HudsonAlpha/STEVE/README.md

 ```

 ## Variant Evaluation
-The following command will actually use the trained models to evaluate variant calls:
+The following command will actually use the trained models to evaluate variant calls present in a VCF file:

 ```
 python3 EvaluateVariants.py \